globalizejs/globalize/README.md

 &lt;/script>
 </pre>

-In any case, if no match is found, the 'default' culture is selected.
+In any case, if no match is found the neutral English culture "en" is selected by default.
 </p>
 <p>
 Each culture string may also follow the pattern defined in